SolidaridadAsia/SoliBot/data/nlu/faq.md

 - At what stage of the crop the disease is expected
 - What are the measures to be taken for high yield of sugarcane
 - What are the varieties that serves best for TamilNadu under drought conditions
-- What type of soil is suitable for growing sugarcane
 - Are pheromones effective for INB management
 - Since Thimet granules have powerful odour, SWA is effectively controlled even when they are placed in perforated polythene bags and the bags are hung at different places in the cane field.
 - What is Sugarcane Satta